 Sorry, there have been a lot of books about witches lately.
 (Yes, and there always will be.)

 Sorry, this subject matter is too American.
 (Well, maybe it’s time to try this idea in the UK?
-And maybe this British author might help translate it for a UK readership?!)
+And maybe this British author might help translate it for the UK readership?!)

 Sorry, the author of this book set in Spain isn’t Spanish. (!!!)

 Sorry, the writer doesn’t have enough Twitter followers.
-(Bugger off!)
+(Piss off!)

 Maybe I underestimate the power of the marketing department (as my friends who work in-house warn).
-But I know that any editor who loves a book enough, however criminally Victorian, witchy, American, un-Spanish, or tweetless, will make a case for it.
+But I know that any editor who loves a book enough, however criminally Victorian, witchy, aristocratic, debut-thrilling, American, un-Spanish, or tweetless, will make a case for it.
 So such explanations can seem fundamentally unimaginative, and even a bit hollow.
-Cue: the frustration of the rejected writer, whose mind goes into overdrive cursing the crassness/cliquishness/dishonesty of the industry.
+Cue: the frustration of the rejected, whose mind goes into overdrive cursing the dishonesty of the industry.

 So let’s be honest with ourselves, and with clear thinking cut through some of the disappointment.